CrawfishPress/Panda3DCraft/README.md

  - Done: Fix the Pause-Screen - it broke after I changed how Camera-handling worked
  - Done: Change Block-type selection to a visible Menu of Blocks, rather than a number.
  - Done: Added level-ground option
+ - Done: Added Wireframe projections of where new Block will be added
  - Combine the two Modes, so you can move around and add blocks at the same time.
  - Handle re-setting the Camera to look at the closest Block that has not been *deleted*.
  - Refactor out all of the *global* variables.
  - Add a third-person view, so Camera can see the person moving around.
+Maybe Collision Physics?
  - Add flowing water.
  - Add torches, play with lighting.
  - Add a setup.py, and put on PyPi.org?